cazBlue/Dokcker-RubyMine-Rails-2.6.5/README.md

 ## 1: Build docker container, this will setup rails and debug gems + compatible versions of Node + Yarn

     docker-compose build --no-cache

+Note: Additional gems can be added to Gemfile.docker.config and the container re-build to include them at run time

 ## 2: Bring the project up